Using Earned Value Management to Improve Project Results

 - Create an Organizational Breakdown Structure (OBS) to pinpoint who is responsible for what within the project team.

 - Define the Control Accounts, which are where teams establish the budget for each part of the scope, where you analyze earned value, and where you collect the actual costs.
 A control account is in effect the place where WBS and OBS meet.

 - Create a project schedule with all the timed activities required to deliver the project scope, with a budget assigned to each activity.

-Then experience the competitive edge of SpringBoard Insight as a fully customizable project intelligence system that gathers data from all your project management apps and displays EVM and other key indicators in graphs, tables, S-curves, and any other form of report you need for making quick executive level decisions.
-Call LoadSpring now to find out more and to see EVM and much more in action with SpringBoard Insight!
+Then experience the competitive edge of SpringBoard Insight as a fully customizable project intelligence system that gathers data from all your project management apps and displays Earned Value Management and other key indicators in graphs, tables, S-curves, and any other form of report you need for making quick executive level decisions.
+Contact LoadSpring now to find out more and to see Earned Value Management and much more in action with SpringBoard Insight!